foogaro/conf4j/README.md

 # CONF4J - Configuration for Java
-A simple library to load system properties or environment variables.
+A simple library to independently load system properties or environment variables.

 # Usage